-Common causes for protein in the urine include:
+Common causes for excessive or high protein in the urine include:

 Risk factors for proteinuria include having any of the above mentioned conditions, being over the age of 65, having a family history of kidney disease, being African American, Native American, Hispanic, or Pacific Islander, and taking certain medications.